Driica-GH/messaging-qa-interview-demo/task/TestingStrategy.md

    * Functional testing - are CRUD operations behaving as expected, positive and negative cases
    * Non-functional testing - performance, how does app behave when there is a really large amount of contacts
    * Exploratory testing - check for edge cases
+   * Request a QA endpoint with capability to inject larger amount of records on non-production environments
    * Request a QA endpoint with capability to delete all records on non-production environments
 3. Test documentation
    * create a high-level test cases that cover the known capabilities, can be in a form of checklist initially